bioacoustic-ai/bacpipe/README.md

 For `poetry`:

 `poetry lock`

 `poetry install`

-If for some reasons you would prefer requirements, use the these for windows:

-`uv pip install -r requirements_windows.txt`

 If you do not have admin rights and encounter a `permission denied` error when using `pip install`, use `python -m pip install ...` instead.

 ### Install gpu support for tensorflow

 Because of the requirements of `torch==2.6` the cuda versions have to be installed corresponding to what pytorch supports.
 However, I have tested that you are able to install different cuda dependencies to also support tensorflow gpus once the environment is set up.
 Once you have installed the requirements.
-Install the following dependencies (also included in `requirements_tf_gpu.txt`)
+Install the following dependencies using
+`uv pip install -r requirements_tf_gpu.txt`.

 ```python
 nvidia-cublas-cu12==12.5.2.13